Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Numerical approximation of the loss function

 \markchange{ \begin{remark} To summarize, the variance of $f$ is $\varepsilon$-close to the variance of $f_L$.
 As $f_L$ is defined on $\Z$, the variance of $f$ cannot depend on the full phase space dimension $n$ through the dimension of its argument.

-Looking at the definition of $f_L$, it is clear (and also intutitive) that the variance of the effective transition density $p_L(z,y)$ in its first argument influences $\operatorname{Var}_{\bar{\mu}}(f_L)$.
+Looking at the definition of $f_L$, one sees that the variance of the effective transition density $p_L(z,y)$ in its first argument influences $\operatorname{Var}_{\bar{\mu}}(f_L)$.
 Note, however, that the dimension $n$ also indirectly appears in the definition of $f_L$, through the integrations over the $(n-r)$-dimensional level sets $\Sigma_\vartheta(z)$.
-As the candidate reaction coordinate $\vartheta$ can be arbitrarily complex, it is very hard to give any general estimates on the influence of $\vartheta$ and $n$ on $\var_{\bar{\mu}}(f_L)$.
+As the candidate RC $\vartheta$ can be arbitrarily complex, it is very hard to give any general estimates on the influence of its level sets and $n$ on $\var_{\bar{\mu}}(f_L)$.
 However, we found no argument why $\var_{\bar{\mu}}(f_L)$ should \emph{increase} with increasing $n$ in general.
 Indeed, in Section~\ref{sec:example_brownian_motion}, we present an example system for which $\var_{\bar{\mu}}(f_L)$ is inversely correlated to $n$.
 There, we also numerically confirm the predicted dependence of the Monte Carlo error on $\var_\mu(f)$, and the predicted dependence of $\var_\mu(f)$ on $\varepsilon$. \end{remark} }